Children & the Arts is registered as a charity. Registration number is: 1103747

 How do I get a ticket for the fair?

-Tickets for Frieze Masters will be available from June 2018.
+Tickets for Frieze Masters are available here.

 What is the relationship between Frieze Masters and Frieze London?